-There are many compelling reasons to consider
+There are many compelling reasons to consider Malaysia for your clinical trials, here are a few of them

-- Competitive costs and an established healthcare system
+- Competitive costs and an established healthcare system compared with other regions.

-- Streamlined regulatory system
+- A streamlined and agile regulatory system

-- Quick start-up timelines as a clinical trial agreement
+- Quick start-up timelines

-Landscape of Malaysia
+Landscape of Malaysian population

 - 32 million people, of which Malays and Indigenous (60%), Chinese (28%), Indian (8%), and others